 Have a vintage micro television with a missing power cord?

 Don’t despair, forget about spending a lot of money on EBAY for a vintage power cord.
 Just detach a standard AC power cord from a household appliance you no longer need.
 Strip the insulation from one end, tin and solder to a pair of alligator clips and slide the red insulators back in place.
 You now have a universal power cord that will clip on to virtually all power leads of various design.

 The first photo below, shows my beat up jumper chord and the second photo shows the alligators clipped on to the two AC power blades of a Sony KV 5100 Trinitron Television.

 A word of caution.
-If you try this with this set, be sure to insulate the 12 volt terminals located just below the AC power blades to avoid possible damage.
 I did not have the power cord plugged in when these photos were taken.

 January 12, 2018